AriFordsham/GHCWiki/working-conventions/releases/new-schedule.md

 Moreover, with more frequent major release, we should have a complete ban on backwards incompatible changes in point releases.

+NB: Only during the RC phase, there is a complete ban on new functionality.
+Hence, a feature that doesn't make it into a release before that time will have to wait 7 months before it can possibly be released.
+This is the worst case scenario, which compares very favourably to the previous 12 to 14 month worst case.

 ### General ecosystem impact